strangerstudios/pmpro-membership-maps/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.7 -2024-02-16 =
+* SECURITY: Only users with the "edit_users" capability may add the pmpro_membership_maps shortcode to posts and widgets now.
+* ENHANCEMENT: Added better support for the Membership Directory Limit attribute to apply to the map displayed on the Directory page.
+* REFACTOR: Refactored marker data indexes to prevent conflicts.

 = 0.6 - 2023-10-12 =
 * ENHANCEMENT: Improved accessibility for screen readers. (@michaelbeil)